How NOT to die from heart disease

 Think men are immune?
 Think again.
 Men, with heart disease, who do NOT take vacations were 32% more likely to die from a heart attack than those that took vacations.

-Ready to pack?
+Ready to pack for your life-saving vacation?
 Me, too!
-But don’t pack like her!
 Read here for tips on Packing Light and Traveling Chic.

 Happy and healthy travels,